leandrabraeuninger/leandrabraeuninger.github.io/README.md

 ---
 <ul>
   <li>Lead of 2025 Data Science for Health Equity Symposium</li>
-  <li></li>Lead organiser of the Oxford University Kellogg College Bletchley Park Week 2024: The Women of Bletchley and Computing
+  <li>Lead organiser of the Oxford University Kellogg College Bletchley Park Week 2024: The Women of Bletchley and Computing</li>
   <li>Lead of Data Science for Health Equity Session in the <b>International Day of Women in Statistics and Data Science</b></li>
   <li>Lead organiser of the Oxford University Kellogg College Bletchley Park Week 2024: Bletchley and Beyond: Ethics of Computing in Past, Present, and Future</li>
   <li>Co-Lead of DSxHE Statistical Methods for Health Equity organising <b>Webinar</b> and <b>Researcher Meetups</b></li>